2019 has been a vintage year in many ways for the design world but an area of that world that has perhaps been a little overlooked is fonts.

-As a leading web designer in Stratford upon Avon, the level of innovation taking place around fonts is certainly something I need to be aware of.
+As a leading web designer in Dorset, the level of innovation taking place around fonts is certainly something I need to be aware of.
 With this in mind I have taken a closer look at trends and here are some points of interest.

 There’s a lot to think about as far as variable fonts are concerned, especially in today’s world of responsive web design.